How to Make Beautiful After Christmas Winter Mantel Decor

 Step Five: Add small touches to fill the gaps

 The icing on the cake are these little vintage clocks!
-I love how they add an extra dimension with unique shape and character and maybe even a little touch of the unexpected!
+I love how they add an extra dimension to my winter mantel decor with unique shape and character and maybe even a little touch of the unexpected these vintage finds give the room!

 I love for decor to tell a story and these little clocks help create that feeling with my winter mantel decor.
 Maybe they even give a nod to a little slower pace, more time at home, and the long, cozy evenings?
 That sounds lovely to me right now, for sure!